dflook/terraform-github-actions/terraform-new-workspace/README.md

 * `backend_config_file`

-  List of terraform backend config files to use, one per line.
+  List of Terraform backend config files to use, one per line.
   Paths should be relative to the GitHub Actions workspace

   ```yaml